sungsoo/sungsoo.github.io/_posts/2017-04-15-generalization-and-equilibrium-in-generative-adversarial-networks.md

 ## Abstract

-This paper makes progress on several open the- oretical issues related to Generative Adversarial Networks.
+This paper makes progress on several open theoretical issues related to Generative Adversarial Networks.
 A definition is provided for what it means for the training to generalize, and it is shown that generalization is not guaranteed for the popular distances between distributions such as Jensen-Shannon or Wasserstein.
-We intro- duce a new metric called neural net distance for which generalization does occur.
-We also show that an approximate pure equilibrium in the 2- player game exists for a natural training objective (Wasserstein).
+We introduce a new metric called neural net distance for which generalization does occur.
+We also show that an approximate pure equilibrium in the 2player game exists for a natural training objective (Wasserstein).
 Showing such a result has been an open problem (for any training objective).

-Finally, the above theoretical ideas lead us to pro- pose a new training protocol, MIX+GAN, which can be combined with any existing method.
+Finally, the above theoretical ideas lead us to propose a new training protocol, MIX+GAN, which can be combined with any existing method.
 We present experiments showing that it stabilizes and improves some existing methods.

 <iframe width="600" height="400" src="https://www.youtube.com/embed/V7TliSCqOwI" frameborder="0" allowfullscreen></iframe>